-Cheesy, summer squash!
+Cheesy, Summer Squash Casserole!
 Loads of zucchini in the best lighter fare comfort food dish.

 This casserole is like the perfect summer comfort food – pasta, loads of cheese, and yet still packed with seasonal goodness.
 And when your kids inhale it as well, you get on-board pretty quickly.

-Cheesy, summer squash!
-Loads of zucchini in the best lighter fare comfort food dish.
-Freezer friendly!
+Cheesy, summer squash casserole!
+Loads of zucchini and summer squash in the best lighter fare comfort food casserole!
+Wholesome goodness!

 - 1 tbsp olive oil